 Recently, I was asked, “What is the intent of my blog?”
 My response, “To share something that I love.”

-So, it was with great joy that I accepted an invitation to the International Sous Vide Association (ISVA) Summit last summer to learn a new cooking technique.
+So, it was with great joy that I accepted an invitation to the International Sous Vide Association (ISVA) Summit to learn a new cooking technique.
 This was exciting stuff with new food possibilities.
 To be honest, before the conference, I wasn’t at all familiar with cooking food under vacuum in a temperature-controlled water bath.
 In fact, I don’t think I ever even ate anything cooked that way.
 In my ignorance, I was pretty sure that only very high-end restaurants were serving sous vide.
 The French Laundry, Alinea and Per Se were not in my budget nor were the cost of the immersion circulator (sous vide machine) and accessories.
 I had a lot to learn.

 The overwhelming take-away from the conference is that this type of cooking has indeed trickled down to the home kitchen for a number of good reasons.
 First and foremost, it is affordable.
 I purchased a highly rated immersion circulator for under $115.00 at the conference.
 A large stockpot, some heavy-duty Ziploc bags and a clip (things I already had in my kitchen) complete the tools needed.
 Second, precision cooking insures whatever it is you are making comes out consistently great.
 I can guarantee that my sous vide steak will be cooked to my perfectly juicy 134 degrees or your perfect 130 degrees every time.